Dan Auerbach: The Black Keys

 After signing with indie label Alive, they released their debut album, The Big Come Up, in 2002, which earned them a new deal with jazz/rock label Fat Possum Records.
 Their third album, Rubber Factory, was released in 2004 and received critical acclaim; it boosted the band's profile, eventually leading to a record deal with major label Nonesuch Records in 2006.
 After self-producing and recording their first four records in makeshift studios, in 2008 the duo completed Attack & Release in a professional studio and hired producer Danger Mouse, a frequent collaborator with the band.

 The group's commercial breakthrough came in 2010 with Brothers, which along with its popular single "Tighten Up", won three Grammy Awards including Best Alternative Album of the Year.
 Their 2011 follow-up, El Camino, received strong reviews and reached number two on the Billboard 200 chart, leading to the first arena concert tour of the band's career, the El Camino Tour.
 The album and its hit single "Lonely Boy" won three Grammy Awards.
 In 2014, they released their eighth album, Turn Blue, their first number-one record in the US, Canada, and Australia.

-In 2011 the Black Keys became one of only a couple of bands in Saturday Night Live's history to appear as the musical guest twice in one year.
+In 2011, the Black Keys became one of only a couple of bands in Saturday Night Live's history to appear as the musical guest twice in one year.
 They played the January 8 episode as well as the December 3 episode.

 After the touring for Turn Blue concluded, Auerbach and Carney took a break from The Black Keys.
 Both Auerbach and Carney have been on record talking about needing a break from the constant working process.
 Carney said, "I love making music with Dan and I'm excited for when we do that next, and we will do it.
 But both of us have PTSD from being on the road constantly".
 Auerbach added, "You can't just keep doing it, because it'll suck your brain dry".

-After their hiatus The Black Keys returned in 2019 with the album Let's Rock produced by Danger Mouse with the chart-topping single "Lo/Hi".
+After their hiatus, The Black Keys returned in 2019 with the album Let's Rock produced by [The Black Keys] with the chart-topping single "Lo/Hi".
 This was followed by 2021's Delta Kream, which consisted of blues covers performed with guitarist Kenny Brown and bassist Eric Deaton.